 Instructions

-- Heat 1 tbsp olive oil over high heat in a medium deep sided sauce pan with a tight fitting lid large enough to allow the 3 shanks to fit in a single layer.
+- Heat 2 tbsp olive oil over medium high heat in a medium deep sided saucepan with a tight-fitting lid large enough to allow the 3 shanks to fit in a single layer.

-- Spoon 3 tbsp all-purpose-flour on parchment paper; season both sides of 3 veal shanks with kosher salt and freshly ground black pepper then dredge the veal shanks in flour.
+- Spoon 3 tbsp all-purpose flour on parchment paper; season both sides of 3 veal shanks with kosher salt and freshly ground black pepper then dredge the veal shanks in flour.
+Shake off access flour.

 - Add floured veal shanks to saucepan when the oil is hot.